bbauska/meta-react-basics/README.md

 import Heading from "./Heading";
 ```

-<b>Step 3:</b> Finally, you removed the sentence that reads: *This is the
+<b>Step 3:</b> Finally, you removed the sentence that reads: <i>This is the
-starting code for "Your first component" ungraded lab* - so that only
+starting code for "Your first component" ungraded lab</i> - so that only
 the <b>Heading</b> JSX element remains in the return statement of the App
 component.